a

 Been there recently?

-It is a historical city on the banks of the Mej River that once was the capital city of a princely state.
+It is a historical city, on the banks of Mej river, that once was the capital city of a princely state.
 It attained the pinnacle of glory and then lost importance within a short span of time.
-But the heritage city has shown great character and still holds the aura, regality, and charm of a bygone era.
-Be ready to be awed by the monuments, mesmerised by the Aravali range of mountains overlooking the Mej, find yourself walking around and around inside one of the biggest palaces of India, lose count of the nearly 50 stepwells, experience the rustic, laidback nature of the city, and be inspired by Rudyard Kipling’s quote, ‘…palace of Bundi is such a palace men build for themselves in uneasy dreams..”
+But the heritage city has shown great character and still holds the aura, regality and charm of the bygone era.
+Be ready to be awed by the monuments, mesmerised by the Aravali range of mountains overlooking the Mej, find yourself walking around and around inside one of the biggest palaces of India, lose count of the nearly 50 stepwells, experience the rustic laidback nature of the city and be inspired by Rudyard Kipling’s quote, ‘…palace of Bundi, is such a palace men build for themselves in uneasy dreams..’.
 Bundi is about 40 kilometres away from Kota, the district headquarters.
-The city has a rail connection, and the nearest air link is at Jaipur, approximately 200 kilometres away.
+The city has a rail route connection and the nearest air link is at Jaipur approximately 200 kilometres away.

 Nearby Places to See